mflaxman/blind-xpub/README.md

 At the time of seed generation up until revealing the account map (with secret BIP32 path), the holder of seed phrase B was unable to learn *anything* about what they were protecting:
 * Transaction history (including any spent UTXOs) & balance
 * Quorum information (`1-of-2` in this case)

-* We establish a new trust boundary, explicitly separating privacy information (account map) from security information (private key material)
+We also establish a new [trust boundary](https://en.wikipedia.org/wiki/Trust_boundary), explicitly separating privacy information (account map) from security information (private key material, in this case BIP39 seed phrases).

 If the HODLer of this seed phrase were malicious or compelled by a government, they would not be able to reveal any privacy information.
-Also, because this is built on top of existing BIP32 paths, it is *already* compatible with existing software.
+Also, because this is built on top of existing BIP32 paths, it is *already* compatible with many existing hardware walelts an software libraries.

-Of course, this scheme requires that the account map get to the blinded key holder in the event they are needed for recovery.
+Of course, this scheme requires that the blinded key holder be able to get access to the account map in the event they are needed for recovery.
+Presumably, this tradeoff is well worth it if the original key-holder is still alive but has lost a key and needs recovery assistance.
+Alternatively, if the original key-holder is now deceased, privacy is likely no longer a top concern.

-More on this is below (see [Bigger Picture](#Bigger-Picture)).
+More on the mechanism of transfer of the account map is in the following section ([Bigger Picture](#Bigger-Picture)).

 ## Bigger Picture

-In this scheme, we've used large and randomly generated BIP32 paths to blind a single seed phrase in our quorum.
+In this scheme, we've used large and randomly generated BIP32 path to blind a single seed phrase in our quorum.
 However, the same scheme could be applied to *every* seed phrase in our qourom.
 This means that if an unauthorized party gains access to a single seed phrase (perhaps a single secure location is compromised), they learn *nothing* about what it protects nor what threshold is required for access.
 Under current best-practices, if a bad actor gains unauthorized access to a single seed phrase they could perhaps learn the following:
-* Yesterday that seed phrase was party to a massive transaction that likely had a large change ouput (note that this situation could be true even if this seed phrase did not sign in the transaction)
+* Yesterday that seed phrase was party to a massive transaction that likely had a large change ouput (note that this situation could be true even if this seed phrase did not cosign in the transaction)
-* The transaction that it was a party to (with likely large change back to itself) was a `2-of-3`, meaning that only 1 more seed phrase (along with the account map) is needed to spend funds.
+* The transaction that this seed phrase was a party to (which likely had large change sent back to itself) was a `2-of-3`, meaning that only 1 more seed phrase (along with the account map) is needed to spend funds.

-Potential outcome: show up at this person's house or place of business with the seed phrase and a $5 wrench.
+_Potential outcome: show up at this person's house or place of business with a $5 wrench._

 If wallets self-blinded their own seed phrases, it would be possible for the Coordinator software to keep track of the account map, and split it using Shamir'S Secret Sharing Scheme.
 It would then be possible to have something like a `3-of-5` on-chain p2wsh multisig, where perhaps `2-of-n` (where n is a large number and unrelated to the `3-of-5` in the on-chain multisig) Shamir Shards are needed to recover the account map.
 If an unauthorized party gained access to a single seed phrase, they'd know nothing about what it protects.

+A further version could have individual hardware wallets sign the account map before deleting the BIP32 path, so that when the account map is replayed they can know with certainty that they previously approved this account map (in the case of secure receive address validation for example).
+A simpler scheme (similar to what BitBox02 already does) would be for the hardware wallet to store only a hash digest of the account map, and when a given account map is presented it would validate that this matches what was previously saved.
+While simpler, the latter approach is difficult to transfer over to a new device should an existing device fail or be destroyed.

 Even without blinding *all* seed phrases, this scheme still provides lots of value by allowing 1 seed phrase holder to participate